brevw/Stanford-Dogs/README.md

 For a detailed walkthrough, check the [report.pdf](report.pdf) file.

+## Data Preparation

+To get started, you need to download the dataset features from the following link: [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/train_data.mat).
+Once downloaded, move it to this project folder.

 ## Usage

 To run the models with optimized hyperparameters, use the following commands: